-The delegated investment manager follows the exclusion, sectoral and worst offenders policies.
+The delegated investment manager applies exclusion, sectoral and worst offenders policies.
 They concern:

-Controversial weapons: Regulatory exclusions: issuers involved in the use, development, production, marketing, distribution, stockpiling or transfer of anti-personnel mines and cluster bombs in accordance with the treaty signed by the French government.
-Funds directly managed by Ostrum Asset Management do not invest in companies that produce, sell or stockpile anti-personnel mines and cluster bombs.
+Controversial weapons: Regulatory exclusion: issuers involved in the employment, development, production, marketing, distribution, storage or transfer of anti-personnel mines (APMs) and cluster munitions (CMs)

+in accordance with the treaties signed with the French government, funds directly managed by Ostrum Asset Management do not invest in companies that produce, sell or store anti-personnel mines and cluster munitions.
-Worst offenders: Exclusion of issuers that do not meet certain fundamental criteria

-Blacklisted states: Exclusion of countries with strategic deficiencies in their anti-money laundering and anti-terrorist financing

-Oil and gas: 2022: end of new investments in companies with over 10% of production relating to these activities.
-Complete exit, by 2030, from unconventional and/or controversial oil and gas exploration and production

-Tobacco: Exclusion of tobacco manufacturers and producers

-Coal: end of new investments in companies according to strict criteria
+- Worst offenders: Exclusion of issuers that do not meet certain fundamental criteria - Blacklisted states: Exclusion of countries with strategic deficiencies in their anti-money laundering and anti-terrorist financing arrangements - Oil & gas: - 2022: end of new investments in companies where more than 10% of production is related to these activities. - Complete exit from unconventional and/or controversial oil and gas exploration and production by 2030 - Tobacco: Exclusion of tobacco manufacturers and producers - Coal: end of investments in companies according to strict criteria